Report a question

 88 / 100

-88. A mother is 24 years older than her daughter.
-In 4 years, the mother will be three times as old as her daughter.
-What is the daughter's current age?
+88. A man is four times as old as his daughter.
+In six years, he will be only three times as old as her.
+What is the present age of the daughter?

 89 / 100